Runner Avoids Foot Surgery and Gets Back to Running

 It’s clear to see just from this small sample of side effects why Scott’s experience with his cortisone injections didn’t work and why these injections are just an all-around bad idea.

 Scott’s resolve to steer clear of surgery solidified when his chiropractor shared the story of her bad experience following the same foot surgery.
-His determination led him to Regenexx where, in March of 2015, he was treated by Dr. Centeno in Colorado with with a precisely placed (using ultrasound and fluoroscopy guidance) same-day stem cell injection procedure (Regenexx-SD).
-This patented process involves harvesting the patient’s own stem cells and reinjecting them back into the patient’s body.
+His determination led him to Regenexx where, in March of 2015, he was treated by Dr. Centeno in Colorado with with a precisely placed (using ultrasound and fluoroscopy guidance) same-day procedure using bone marrow concentrate, which contains stem cells (Regenexx SD injectate).
+This patented protocol involves harvesting the Regenexx provider patient’s own bone marrow concentrate, which contains stem cells and reinjecting them back into the patient’s body.

 Lifelong Runner Scott Runs Again…and Then Some

-No words can express Scott’s success with his stem cell treatment better than his own:
+No words can express Scott’s success with his bone marrow concentrate treatment better than his own:

 “After the procedure, I walked out.
 I got on a flight shortly after that, and my foot was really sore for about a week.
 But about a month later, I hiked up Mount Kilimanjaro.
 Three months later, I was on a trip in Europe and actually went out in Paris and ran along the river and was able to do six miles.
 It was the first time in three years I was able to run without any pain…So now I’m at the point where I can run eight, ten miles with almost no discomfort, and I’ve got back the thing that I love.
 I can run again!”

 The upshot?
-It’s an amazing feeling to watch our patients succeed in their treatments and return to the activities they most love.
+It’s an amazing feeling to watch Regenexx provider patients succeed in their treatments and return to the activities they most love.
 Scott was just seeking relief from his long-term and debilitating foot pain and wanted the ability to run again.
-We treated his flexor hallucis longus tendon pain, toe joint arthritis, and plantar plate injuries with stem cell injections, and not only is this lifelong runner up to 10 miles two to three days a week, but now he’s climbing volcanoes!
+His flexor hallucis longus tendon pain, toe joint arthritis, and plantar plate injuries were treated with bone marrow concentrate injections, and not only is this lifelong runner up to 10 miles two to three days a week, but now he’s climbing volcanoes!
 Wow!
 Talk about a come back!

-Note: The testimonials appearing on this website reflect the real-life experiences of Regenexx patients but are not necessarily typical of what you or any other patient might experience.
-Individual results of the Regenexx procedures will vary depending on a number of factors, including your diagnosis, the severity of your condition, your overall health, and others.
-To better understand what large numbers of patients experience on average, please visit our Patient Results page, and inquire with your Regenexx physician.
+Note: The testimonials appearing on this website reflect the real-life experiences of patients with the Regenexx protocol but are not necessarily typical of what you or any other patient might experience.
+Individual results of procedures using Regenexx lab processes will vary depending on a number of factors, including your diagnosis, the severity of your condition, your overall health, and others.
+To better understand what large numbers of patients experience on average, please visit the Regenexx Results page, and inquire with a physician in the licensed Regenexx network.

-Patients often characterize Regenexx’s non-surgical treatment options as “stem cell” or “regenerative medicine” procedures.
-For more information about these terms and how Regenexx defines them, please click here.
+Patients often characterize non-surgical treatment options that use Regenexx injectates as “stem cell” or “regenerative medicine”.
+For more information about these terms and how Regenexx defines them, click here.

-Regenexx® Procedures have a success and failure rate.
-Patient reviews and testimonials on this site should not be interpreted as a statement on the effectiveness of our treatments for anyone else.
+Procedures using Regenexx injectates have a success and failure rate.
+Patient reviews and testimonials on this site should not be interpreted as a statement on the effectiveness of treatments for anyone else.